How much money you end up with eventually is a relatively simple math problem. There are just four variables:

 The classic levered investment is real estate, but there are other ways to lever your investments.
 For example, purposely carrying low-interest rate student loans or mortgages while investing is leveraged investing.
 You can also open a margin account or even use some types of options.
 This may be my least favorite way of boosting returns, but it is an option.

 Which of these should you do?
 It's hard to say.
-I can tell you this though, I've done all nine of them in some way or other.
-Don't take any of them to extremes, but increasing your long-term returns by 1-2% a year can make a huge difference in your financial situation.
+I can tell you this, though.
+I've done all nine of them in some way or other.
+Don't take any of them to extremes, but increasing your long-term returns by 1%-2% a year can make a huge difference in your financial situation.

 What do you think?
 What have you done to try to boost your investment returns?
 Have you tried any of these steps?
 Anything else?
 Is it working?
-Why or why not?
-Comment below!

 Well Said.
 Asset Allocation is responsible for 90% of one’s returns.
 Young docs need to be more aggressive as they usually start later than most, but should fund iras in residency at the minimum.
 If you have a Roth, invest it ALL in equities.
 The axiom for AA is 100 or 110 minus age=stock allocation.
 Simple enough and REBALANCE YEARLY